pradyumnac/chrome-cookies/readme.md

-# chromecookies
+# Chromecookies
-get chrome cookies for any site
+Steal(take control of) your chrome cookies for any site. use thsi to curl from commandline 😄😄

 # Pre-Requisites
 - For system with gnome-keyring ( Linux)